This post may contain affiliate links, from which we earn an income.

 Madonna di Campiglio, Italy

-Surrounded by the snow-topped peaks of the Brenta Dolomites national park and sitting at an altitude of 1,522 meters this beautiful town is also one of Italy‘s best ski resorts and offers nine miles of cross-country skiing trails and 35 pistes served by modern facilities.
+Surrounded by the snow-topped peaks of the Brenta Dolomites National Park and sitting at an altitude of 1,522 meters this small town is also one of Italy‘s best ski resorts and offers nine miles of cross-country skiing trails and 35 pistes served by modern facilities.

 During the holiday season, Madonna di Campiglio comes into its own with thousands of sparkling fairy lights and vibrant festivities, including the traditional Christmas slalom on the Canalone Miramonti run.